kgiusti/dispatch-tester/smoke-tests/oslo-messaging/README.txt

 Or exec directly into a container and query over the mesh:

-$ docker exec -it  Router1-2router /bin/bash
+$ podman exec -it  Router1-2router /bin/bash
 # qdstat -b 127.0.0.1:15672 -m
 # qdstat -b 127.0.0.1:15672 -r Router.2 -m

 3) Source the clean-up.sh script to destroy the router containers when finished.

-Note: the set-up.sh and clean-up.sh scripts run docker via the 'sudo' command.
-You'll need the necessary permissions to be able to run 'sudo'.